-Note, since $f_1$ is arbitrary $C^1-$close to $f$, this perturbation could be found such that $p(f_1)$ still is a diagonalizable hyperbolic fixed point.
+Since $f_1$ is arbitrary $C^1$-close to $f$, we can suppose $p(f_1)$ still is a diagonalizable hyperbolic fixed point.

-Now, we can use a pasting lemma of Arbieto and Matheus \cite{AM} to linearize the diffeomorphism in a small enough neighborhood $V$ of $p$.
-More precisely, we can find $f_2$ $C^1-$close to $f_1$ such that $p(f_1)=p(f_2)$ and $f_2=Df_2(p)$ in $V$ (in local coordinates).
-It's important to observe that after this perturbation, we could have no more a strong transversal intersection between $W^{ss}_{d-m+1}(p(f_2))$ and $W^{uu}_{d-m+1}(p(f_2))$ near $q$.
-However, provided these sub-manifolds varies continuously in compact parts for the diffeomorphism, this intersection could be recovered after a local perturbation of $f_2$ in a neighborhood of $q$, having the same previous properties.
+Now, we use a Pasting Lemma of Arbieto and Matheus \cite{AM} to linearize the diffeomorphism in a small neighborhood $V$ of $p(f_1)$.
+More precisely, we can find $f_2$ $C^1$-close to $f_1$ such that $p(f_1) = p(f_2)$ and $f_2 = Df_1(p)$ in $V$ (in local coordinates).
+We remark that after this perturbation, we could have no more a strong quasi-transversal intersection between $W^{ss}_{d-m+1}(p(f_2))$ and $W^{uu}_{d-m+1}(p(f_2))$ near $q$.
+However, provided that these submanifolds varies continuously in compact parts with respect to the diffeomorphism, this intersection could be recovered after a local perturbation of $f_2$ in a neighborhood of $q$.

-In the reminder of this proof by abuse of notation we will denote by $p$ all of its continuations with respect to nearby diffeomorphisms, and we will denote the $d-m+1-$strong directions and manifolds of $p$ only by $E^{ss\ (uu)}(p)$ and $W^{ss\ (uu)}(p)$.
-The same for the $m-1-$central direction, $E^c(p)$.
-Also, we will look $V$ in local coordinates, and thus we consider the natural partially hyperbolic splitting induced by $Df_2(p)$ in local coordinates, i.e., $\R^{2d}=E^{ss}\oplus E^c \oplus E^{uu}(p)$.
-As before, in order to be more precise, we make some assumptions, we consider $E^{ss}(.)$ the extension of the direction $E^{ss}(p)$ in $V$, identifying the base point.
-The same assumptions will be considered to $E^c(.)$ and $E^{uu}(.)$.